168: Should businesses skip out on Black Friday promos? And what to do instead!

 Take it a step further and create both a "best of" and "worst of" folder.
 If you're in a business where you talk about marketing, coaching techniques, or business strategy, you can use these examples to create future content about effective versus ineffective marketing approaches.

-2. Unsubscribe Generously
+2. Unsubscribe - generously

 Let's create some spaciousness in our inboxes.
 We know we're going to get flooded with promotional emails, and you'll notice that newsletters you haven't heard from all year will suddenly pop up with "Hey, I'm having a sale!"